 Many are now turning to bamboo for clothing, but converting the fibres into thread actually requires a whole lot of nasty chemicals (with the exception of hemp linen – is your head exploding yet?).

 Then we need to think about the dyes.
 Though it’s harder to know the origins of the dyes used, if a brand says their dyes are natural, that should be a huge selling point: textile dyes are often very toxic, which not only pollutes rivers when they’re rinsed out, but can also damage your health when they’re absorbed by your skin (more on this below).

 Wood accessories like watches and sunglasses are having a moment, and that’s great – IF the wood is sustainable, like bamboo or scraps from the furniture industry.
-If you’re buying endangered species like zebra wood, sandalwood, mahogany, teak and other hardwoods, you’re not doing the rainforests any favours.
+If you’re buying endangered species like zebra wood, rosewood, sandalwood, mahogany, teak and other hardwoods, you’re not doing the rainforests any favours, to say the least.

 Some not-for-profit websites like Rank a Brand and the Environmental Working Group use a credible criteria to determine whether or not a brand is sustainable, whilst others, like the deceptively named Sustainable Brands are simply greenwashing public relations tools and will release positive information about brands being ‘green’ just because the company has paid them to do so.

 One source we love is the Fashion Transparency Index (FTI) that indicates which brands have shown improvement over the past few years and which still need to up their game.
 For example, Gucci, YSL, and Balenciaga are ranked high (perhaps because they’re all in the same luxury group, Kering) as do high street brands like Adidas, and yes, even Zara.